-The Pantry partners with Ebay - News & Views
+The Pantry partners with eBay to help needy - News & Views

 LifeTools has announced a new partnership with eBay, which will assist hungry and hurting people in West Georgia.
 This Fall, a new online store, known as "The Store That Feeds More" will launch.

-Recently, The Pantry received an invitation to participate in an online, pilot program with the #1 Ebay store of 2016.
+Recently, The Pantry received an invitation to participate in an online, pilot program with the #1 eBay store of 2016.
 This anchor is offering its expertise and will be working closely with The Pantry to establish a strong online presence.
 The goal is to open in the fall, offering gently used, name brand items.

 Beneficiaries of the arrangement will be The Pantry, a food bank located at 9633 Highway 5 in Douglasville, and The CarePlace, a medical care ministry located at 1707 North Blairs Bridge Road in Austell.The new online store will be stocked by donations from the community.
 Proceeds from the online sales will be used to fund the two ministries mentioned above.